-Betacam & DigiBeta Transfer Service — New York
+Betacam SP Transfer Service — New York

 What are Betacam Tapes?

-Betacam is a family of professional half-inch videotape formats developed by Sony, in continuous broadcast use from 1982 through the 2000s.
-The family includes analog Betacam and Betacam SP — the broadcast standard through the 1980s and 1990s — and three digital variants: Betacam SX, Digital Betacam (DigiBeta), and MPEG IMX.
-All five formats share the same cassette shell but differ significantly in recording technology, signal structure, and playback requirements.
+Betacam is a family of professional half-inch videotape formats developed by Sony, introduced in 1982 and used in broadcast production through the 2000s.
+The family includes analog Betacam and Betacam SP - the dominant broadcast formats through the 1980s and 1990s - along with later digital variants such as Betacam SX and Digital Betacam (DigiBeta).

 Do Betacam Tapes Degrade Over Time?

-Our Betacam & DigiBeta Transfer Service
+Our Betacam Transfer Service

 What to Expect

-• Tape intake and condition assessment — every tape is inspected before playback begins
+Tape intake and condition assessment - every tape is inspected before playback begins

-• Real-time VTR capture — each tape transferred individually with full signal monitoring
+Real-time VTR capture - each tape transferred individually with full signal monitoring

-• Quality control review of all transferred files before delivery
+Quality control review of all transferred files before delivery

-• Delivery to Apple ProRes 422 HQ, uncompressed, or MP4 — additional formats available on request
+Delivery to Apple ProRes 422 HQ, uncompressed, or MP4 - additional formats available on request

-• Optional: LTO archive, cloud delivery, or hard drive
+Optional: LTO archive, cloud delivery, or hard drive

-Single tapes to full library migrations.
-Pricing is project-based — contact us with your format, volume, and deliverable requirements for a quote.
+Single tapes to full archive library migrations.
+Pricing is project-based - contact us with your format, volume, and deliverable requirements for a quote.

 Related Tape Transfer Services